 FIGURE LEGENDS

-Figure 1 Daily PA hourly patterns of the 1001 patients with COPD during weekdays (A) and weekend days (B).
+Figure 1 Daily physical activity hourly patterns of the 1001 patients with chronic obstructive pulmonary disease during weekdays (A) and weekend days (B).
 Data pooled per hour as mean (95% confidence intervals).

-Figure 2 Daily PA hourly patterns of the patients with COPD after stratification for: A and B – modified Medical Research Council (mMRC) grades, data available for 868 subjects only; C and D – body mass index (BMI) classification; E and F – Global Initiative for Chronic Obstructive Lung Disease (GOLD) grades (1 to 4); and G and H – GOLD groups (A to D).
+Figure 2 Daily physical activity hourly patterns of the patients with chronic obstructive pulmonary disease after stratification for: A and B – modified Medical Research Council (mMRC) grades, data available for 868 subjects only; C and D – body mass index (BMI) classification; E and F – Global Initiative for Chronic Obstructive Lung Disease (GOLD) grades (1 to 4); and G and H – GOLD groups (A to D).
 Figures A, C, E, and G represent weekdays, whilst figures B, D, F, and H represent weekend days.
 Data pooled per hour as mean (95% confidence intervals).

-Figure 3 Spearman’s correlation between FEV1 (% predicted) and the daily time in activities of moderate-to-vigorous intensity for 1001 patients with COPD (rs=0.20, P<0.0001).
+Figure 3 Spearman’s correlation between forced expiratory volume in the first second (% predicted) and the daily time in activities of moderate-to-vigorous intensity for 1001 patients with chronic obstructive pulmonary disease (rs=0.20, P<0.0001).

-Figure 4 Daily PA hourly patterns of healthy subjects and matched patients with COPD during weekdays (A) and weekend days (B).
+Figure 4 Daily physical activity hourly patterns of healthy subjects and matched patients with chronic obstructive pulmonary disease during weekdays (A) and weekend days (B).
 Data pooled per hour as mean (95% confidence intervals).

 Figure 5 The five clusters identified.
-A: Graph in 3 dimensions presenting the three PCA components; B: Graph in 2 dimensions presenting the 1st and 2nd components; C: Graph in 2 dimensions presenting the 1st and 3rd components; and D: Graph in 2 dimensions presenting the 2nd and 3rd components.
+A: Graph in 3 dimensions presenting the three principal component analysis (PCA) components; B: Graph in 2 dimensions presenting the 1st and 2nd components; C: Graph in 2 dimensions presenting the 1st and 3rd components; and D: Graph in 2 dimensions presenting the 2nd and 3rd components.
 Details about the relationship between components and clusters can be found in the online supplement.

-Figure 6 Daily PA hourly pattern of the clusters of patients with COPD during weekdays (A and C) and weekend days (B and D), and before (A and B) and after (C and D) synchronization of the waking up moment.
+Figure 6 Daily physical activity hourly pattern of the clusters of patients with chronic obstructive pulmonary disease during weekdays (A and C) and weekend days (B and D), and before (A and B) and after (C and D) synchronization of the waking up moment.
 Data pooled per hour as mean (95% confidence intervals).